 Conditionally admitted undergraduate students are eligible to apply for the NC State Pathway Program.
 In the Pathway Program, students take a combination of IEP courses and undergraduate credit courses at the same time allowing them to earn credits towards their graduation requirements.

 Conditionally admitted graduate students study in the IEP before entering their degree program.
 Students should apply directly to the Graduate School for their degree program to be considered for conditional admission.
 Conditionally admitted students do not have to complete an IEP application.

 Part-time students are community members, visitors, students, and professionals who have at least an intermediate level of English proficiency.
 They can take 1-3 IEP courses per semester and are integrated into the regular IEP courses.
 NC State does not issue an I-20 for part-time students.

 Visiting Scholar Courses

-Each fall and spring semester, the Intensive English Program offers visiting scholars at NC State University a 10-week conversation skills class and a 10-week academic writing skills class for a small fee.
-Classes are held in the evenings and are restricted to NC State visiting scholars.
+Every semester, the Intensive English Program offers visiting scholars at NC State University a 10-week conversation skills class and a 10-week academic writing skills class for a small fee.
+Classes are restricted to NC State visiting scholars.

 This course serves as an introduction to the format, test-taking skills and strategies for improved scores on the TOEFL iBT.
 Students will develop a familiarity with each section of the test as well as practice test-taking strategies designed to improve future TOEFL scores.